About

-The Black Drama School was founded in 2021 to encourage & facilitate the accessible engagement of Black theatre.
+The Black Drama School was founded in 2021 to encourage & facilitate the study of Black drama through accessible engagement.

 photo by Ahmad Martin @phanypaxk